-The Petitioner may be asked to file a waiver staying all deadlines for an additional 30 days or longer to allow more time to prepare for the hearing.
+The Petitioner may be asked to file a waiver staying all deadlines for an additional 30 days to allow for more time to prepare for the hearing.

 C. The Environmental Health Department's Response

 Following receipt of a petition, if a permitting action is being challenged, the department must file with the hearing clerk: